Darkness4/minitel-app/PRIVACY_POLICY.md

   Minitel and EMSE GCP
   - Google and EMSE nslookup
   - HTTP request to the gateway and stormshield

-- Beta Feedback (voluntarily sent by the user)
-  - Title and Description

 These data, mentioned above, are not permanently saved and are deleted after reading from the developer.